Old media: Old media in the United States

+Fading of old media

-Old Media companies have diminished in the last decade with the changing media landscape, namely the modern reliance on streaming and digitization of what was once analog, and the advent of simple worldwide connection and mass conversation.
-Old media, or "legacy media" conglomerates include Disney, Warner Media, ViacomCBS, Bertelsmann Publishers, and NewsCorp., owners of Fox news and entertainment, and span from books to audio to visual media.
+Old media companies have diminished in the last decade with the changing media landscape, namely the modern reliance on streaming and digitization of formerly analog content, and the advent of simple worldwide connection and mass conversation.
+Old media, or "legacy media" conglomerates include Disney, Warner Media, ViacomCBS, Bertelsmann Publishers, and NewsCorp., owners of Fox News and Entertainment, and span from books to audio to visual media.
 These conglomerates are often owned and inherited between families, such as the Murdochs of NewsCorp.
-Due to traditional media's heavy use in economics and political structures, it remains current regardless of New Media's emergence.
+Due to traditional media's heavy use in economics and political structures, it remains current regardless of new media's emergence.

 Challenges faced by old media conglomerates

 The advent of new communication technology (NCT) has brought forth a set of opportunities and challenges for conventional media.
-The presence of new media and the Internet in particular, has posed a challenge to conventional media, especially the printed newspaper.
+The presence of new media, and the Internet in particular, has posed a challenge to conventional media, especially the printed newspaper.
 The new media have also affected the way newspapers get and circulate their news.
-Since 1999, almost 90% of daily newspapers in the United States have been actively using online technologies to search for articles and most of them also create their own news websites to reach new markets.
+Since 1999, almost 90% of daily newspapers in the United States have been actively using online technologies to search for articles and most of them also create their own news Web sites to reach new markets.

-The challenges faced by old media, especially newspapers, has to do with the combination of the global economic crisis, dwindling readership and advertising dollars, and the inability of newspapers to monetize their online efforts.
-Newspapers, especially in the West and the US in particular, have lost the lion's share of classified advertisement to the Internet.
-Additionally, a depressed economy forced more readers to cancel their newspaper subscriptions, and business firms to cut their advertising budget as part of the overall cost-cutting measurements.
+The challenges faced by old media, especially newspapers, has to do with the combination of the global economic crisis, dwindling readership and advertising funds, and the inability of newspapers to monetize their online efforts.
+Newspapers, especially in the West and the United States in particular, have lost many of their classified advertisements to the Internet.
+Additionally, a depressed economy forced more readers to cancel their newspaper subscriptions, and business firms to cut their advertising budgets as part of their overall cost-cutting measures.
 As a result, closures of newspapers, bankruptcy, job cuts and salary cuts are widespread.

-This has made some representatives of the US newspaper industry seek bailouts from the government by allowing U.S. newspapers to recoup taxes they paid on profits previously to help offset some of their current losses.
-Accusations are being made toward search engine giants by publishers such as Sir David Bell, who categorically accused Google and Yahoo of "stealing" the contents of newspapers.
-A similar allegation came from media mogul Rupert Murdoch in early April of 2009, questioning if Google “should…steal all our copyrights.”
-Likewise, Sam Zell, owner of the Tribune Company that publishes the Chicago Tribune, the Los Angeles Times and the Baltimore Sun claimed it was the newspapers in America who allowed Google to steal their content, and therefore credited themselves for providing Google with their content.
+This has made some representatives of the United States newspaper industry seek bailouts from the government by allowing U.S. newspapers to recoup taxes they paid on profits previously to help offset some of their current losses.
+Accusations are being made toward search engine giants by publishers such as Sir David Bell, who categorically accused Google and Yahoo! of "stealing" the contents of newspapers.
+A similar allegation came from media mogul Rupert Murdoch in early April 2009, questioning if Google "should ... steal all our copyrights."
+Likewise, Sam Zell, owner of the Tribune Company that publishes the Chicago Tribune, the Los Angeles Times, and the Baltimore Sun claimed it was the newspapers in America who allowed Google to steal their content, and therefore credited themselves for providing Google with their content.